HerreraManuel/Group1/README.md

         3.2.1.4 Functional Requirement 1.4
               Display Filename and Chosen Metrics

         Use Case # 1 Cloning a Repository from GitHub

             Actor: User
             Participating Actor: Program
             Main Success Scenario:
                 1.)
 User enters valid GitHub URL into appropriate field 2.)
 User enters a file suffix to be searched for if desired 3.)
 Appropriate Metrics are chosen by cheecking the given checkboxes 4.)
 User Hits Enter key to submit URL and metric choices

             Main Failure Scenario:
                 1.)
-User enters invalid GitHub URL and
+User enters invalid GitHub URL
+                2.)
+Error is thrown preventing them from moving forward